Severe flooding brings Hogmanay disruption

 The severe flood warning that was issued for Whitesands on Friday night has been reversed although flood alerts are still in place.

-Sepa said the River Nith was forecast to exceed levels seen in Storm Frank in December 2015 and also the higher flooding of December 1982.
+Sepa said levels at the River Nith were the highest ever recorded, higher than Storm Frank in 2015 and flooding in December 1982.

 The flood warnings are: